caitleigh/data-structures-and-algorithms/README.md

 Code challenge to create, insert, search and display linked list

 ## Challenge
-reate a Node class that has properties for the value stored in the Node, and a pointer to the next Node.
+Create a Node class that has properties for the value stored in the Node, and a pointer to the next Node.
 Within your LinkedList class, include a head property.
 Upon instantiation, an empty Linked List should be created.
 Define a method called insert which takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance.
 Define a method called includes which takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.